This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 Pork is not poultry.
 It's a type of red meat.
 You want a juicy center!

-The breading will cover about 2 pounds of pork tenderloin and that feeds a lot of people!
-Since there are two pieces in a pork tenderloin package, it's a nice opportunity to make up one half and freeze it for another day. 🙂
+The breading will cover about 3 pounds of pork tenderloin and that feeds a lot of people!
+Since a pork tenderloin package comes with two pieces, it's a nice opportunity to make one half and freeze the other for another day.

 Make the recipe, but don't cook it.
-Place the prepared pork in a baking dish that is freezer safe and cover it with aluminum foil and plastic wrap.
+Place the prepared pork in a freezer-safe baking dish, then cover it with aluminum foil and plastic wrap.
 This dish should stay fresh for up to two months in the freezer.
 Be sure to label it!

 When you are ready to enjoy this recipe, defrost it in the refrigerator overnight and then cook it according to the instructions.

-What to serve with Herb Roasted Pork Tenderloin
+What to serve with herb crusted pork tenderloin

-Finish the evening with a decadent dessert, such as flourless chocolate cake with ganache.
+Need a decadent dessert?
+My go-to is flourless chocolate cake with ganache.

 📋 Recipe